vahidzee/lightning-toolbox/README.md

 Welcome to lightning-toolbox, a python package that offers a set of automation tools built on top of PyTorch Lightning.
 As a deep learning researcher, I found that PyTorch Lightning offloads a significant portion of redundant work.
 However, I still found myself spending a considerable amount of time on writing boilerplate code for datamodules, training/validation steps, logging, and specially for not so complicated costum training loops.
 This is why I created lightning-toolbox - to make it easier to focus on writing experiment-specific code rather than dealing with tedious setup tasks.

-By passing your PyTorch model onto a generic `lightning.LitModule` (`lightning_toolbox.TrainingModule`), lightning-toolbox automatically populates the objective function, optimizer step, and more.
-In addition, lightning-toolbox's generic lightning.DataModule (`lightning_toolbox.DataModule`) can turn any PyTorch dataset, into a experiment-ready lightning data module, completing the cycle for writing lightning deep learning experiments.
+By passing your PyTorch model onto a generic `lightning.LightningModule` (`lightning_toolbox.TrainingModule`), lightning-toolbox automatically populates the objective function, optimizer step, and more.
+In addition, lightning-toolbox's generic `lightning.LightningDataModule` (`lightning_toolbox.DataModule`) can turn any PyTorch dataset, into a experiment-ready lightning data module, completing the cycle for writing lightning deep learning experiments.

 Most of the functionality provided in this package is based on [dypy](https://github.com/vahidzee/dypy), which enables lazy evaluation of variables and runtime code injections.
 Although lightning-toolbox is currently in its early stages and mainly serves as a facilitator for my personal research projects, I believe it can be helpful for many others who deal with similar deep learning experiments.
 Therefore, I decided to open-source this project and continue to add on to it as I move further in my research.